-My previous blog Input considerations for SAR ADCs, introduced various input types for Successive Approximation Register (SAR) analog-to-digital converters (ADCs): single-ended, pseudo-differential and fully differential input.
+My previous blog Input considerations for SAR ADC's, introduced various input types for Successive Approximation Register (SAR) analog-to-digital converters (ADCs): single-ended, pseudo-differential, fully differential input and true differential input.

 Some of the key specifications considered when selecting a SAR ADC include resolution, channel count, sampling rate, power supply range, power consumption, digital interface and clock speeds.
 But what about noise and AC parameters such as Signal-to-Noise Ratio (SNR) and Total Harmonic Distortion (THD)?
 These parameters can affect the overall system performance, and hence, SAR input-type selection.

-Single-ended input: These SARs require only one trace/cable and a single input driver, if any, to connect to the source.
-It is important to note that these ADCs measure input signal with respect to SAR’s own ground.
-While this is the simplest configuration, errors between signal ground and SAR ground will affect accuracy.
+Single-ended input: These SAR ADCs require only one trace/cable and a single input driver, if any, to connect to the source.
+It is important to note that these ADC's measure input signal with respect to the SAR ADC's own ground.
+While this is the simplest configuration, voltage potential differences between the signal ground and SAR ADC's ground will affect the conversion result and accuracy.
 Also, noise coupled from supply and ground into the internal sampling capacitor will affect conversion accuracy as the common mode rejection (CMRR) is poor to non-existent.

-Differential input (Pseudo and Full): While this requires an additional trace/cable and two input drivers, the benefits include:
+Differential inputs (Pseudo, Fully Differential and True Differential): While this requires an additional trace/cable and two input drivers, the benefits include:

 Examples: Refer to ‘operating input range’ for AINM in the specification table for devices such as ADS7042, ADS8860 and ADS8319.

 An ADC’s SNR compares the signal power component to the noise power below one-half the sampling frequency, not including harmonics and DC.
-I compute SNR impact using the following equations:
+SNR impact is computed using the following equations: